sisong/libdivsufsort/README.md

 ## Benchmarks
 See [Benchmarks](https://github.com/y-256/libdivsufsort/blob/wiki/SACA_Benchmarks.md) page for details.
-Also see http://encode.ru/threads/2602-Even-(somewhat)-faster-Suffix-Sorting for the improvement of this modification.
+Also see [Benchmarks in Sort](https://github.com/akamiru/sort) for the improvement of this modification.

 ## License